EXERCISES USING THE BODY

 Time: 1 minute

-- Sit in Mountain Pose, legs crossed, hand on your thighs or in your lap, and muscles relaxed.
+- Ask kids to sit up straight in Mountain Pose, legs crossed, hands on your thighs or in your lap, and muscles relaxed.

 - Take three deep breaths…1…2…3